 You can also admire Palma from above with a short climb to the Bellver Castle, one of Europe's very few round castles.
 Explore the charming streets by foot or take the Soller Railway for a 17 mile stunning and scenic trip.

-Head outwards from Palma to explore a myriad of different landscapes and cultures- from the peaks of Sierra of Tramuntana that reach 1,400 metres to the nearby picturesque towns and villages, such as Deia, Pollensa and Valldemossa, whose unique atmosphere has captivated artists for centuries, a Mallorca yacht charter will leave you spoilt for choice.
+Head outwards from Palma to explore a myriad of different landscapes and cultures- from the peaks of Sierra of Tramuntana that reach 1,400 meters to the nearby picturesque towns and villages, such as Deia, Pollensa, and Valldemossa, whose unique atmosphere has captivated artists for centuries, a Mallorca yacht charter will leave you spoilt for choice.

-The monumental compounds of Valldemossa rise between Sierra de Tramuntana and the Mediterranean, a few kilometres away from the Majorcan Costa Nord.
-The city's careful layout is filled with steep streets, stone facades and important religious buildings, among luxuriant vegetation.
+The monumental compounds of Valldemossa rise between Sierra de Tramuntana and the Mediterranean, a few kilometers away from the Majorcan Costa Nord.
+The city's careful layout is filled with steep streets, stone facades, and important religious buildings, among luxuriant vegetation.

 The mountains of this area dive into the ocean, to form beaches and coves where it is possible to anchor any vessel.
 The port of Valldemossa preserves the fishing-town character of yore.
 Fresh fish and inland produce are wisely combined into succulent recipes that will delight visitors.

 Sóller is an attractive town on Mallorca's Northwest Coast.
 Situated some 3km inland from its port, 'Port de Sóller', the town lies in a large, fertile, bowl-shaped valley.
 Sóller shares its valley with the village of Fornalutx and the hamlet of Biniaraix, all of which are famous for their rich orange groves and terraces of ancient olive trees.